Anyone who remembers the introduction of...

 In addition to the thermal imaging camera, selected drones also have a visual camera installed.
 This enables lightning-fast switching between views and a very special function: body edges can be displayed in the thermal image by superimposing the images.
 What's in it for me?
 You can identify houses and objects much better and orientate yourself more easily

-So that the incident command can benefit from the images a second remote control is used.
+A second remote control is used so that the command centre can benefit from the images.
 The images received can be displayed on any monitor via HDMI.
 Using the mobile phone network (if reception is available at the location) or setting up a local network is somewhat more complex and error-prone.
 The networks can be retrofitted at any time, regardless of whether the drone is purchased or not.
 The only requirement is that the drone is capable of streaming (e.g. all DJI drones)

 I think that's good - but where to start?